mattsrc/opentx-lua-rssi-histogram/README.md

 ## Customization

-You can customize the layout and content of the telemetry sceen.
+You can customize the layout and content of the telemetry screen.

 For example, here is an example that does away with the RSSI graph completely: